TicketmasterMobileStudio/GridViewPager/README.md

 ## Where's the _beef_:

 - GridPagerTransformer has been added
+- Duration of programmatic page changing can be set.
 - Any Nested ScrollView works correctly
 - Offsets controlled by individual pages in the adapter.
 - Corner offsets controlled by the GridViewpager